Unicon/tool13demo/README.md

 ## 1: Creating the Postgres database

-1. Install PostgresQL (version 13.4 as of today)
+1. Install PostgresQL (version 13.4 as of today): `brew install postgres`
+2. Start the database: `brew services start postgres`
-2. Create a Postgres user and database for this project by entering the following in the Terminal:
+3. Create a Postgres user and database for this project by entering the following in the Terminal:
 ```bash
 psql postgres
 CREATE ROLE lti13user WITH LOGIN PASSWORD 'yourpassword';